contrib/contrib/README.md

   }
 }
 ```

-An alternative (but less familiar) method is to define the step as an array.
+An alternative (but less obvious) method is to define the step as an array.
 In this case it's assumed the first item is the "exec" action, the second item is the description, and the third item is the ID.
 This format can help simplify commands that are long lists of exec actions with descriptions.

 ```json
 {